 How many loads of laundry did you put through the Maytag wringer, how many sheets and overalls did you carry wet across the lawn, how many tomatoes did you can in 90 degree humidity so we could eat through the winter and how many contests for the biggest tomato did you win against Iva Boyd?
 How many chickens did you pluck, how many cookies did you bake?
 We know about the fudge.
 You had to replace the marshmallow creme nearly every time you started a batch because we’d have found it and sampled it spoonful by spoonful, like we trimmed the cakes and the pies.
 They had to be even, you know.

 You joined the Rebeccas, the auxiliary of the Oddfellows Lodge, as well as worked in the church.
 You were not a coffee fan, yet you were the unchallenged champion of the church coffee maker that looked like something off a submarine.
 You headed up VBS, a two week project every time, and were the longest running women’s circle president before you fairly shoved the gavel into whoever’s hand.
-And you made true quilts, hand stitched quilts, stitches that followed the pieces instead of these machine versions they call quilts today.
+And you made quilts, hand stitched quilts, stitches that followed the pieces instead of the machine versions of today.
 They would put the new quilter on the frame block next to you to learn how to stitch properly.

-You turned 100 this year, didn’t you, woman?
+You turned 100 in 2008, didn’t you, woman?
 (We got away with calling her “woman” when we were older, but she would have cuffed our ears before she was ready for it.)
 You didn’t want attention drawn to being 80, but where you are, 100 is of no concern.
 Hmm, 100.
 That’s almost to the end, isn’t it? (cuff)

 I have pictures.
 I have your stories in my head and I’m writing them down.
 I will introduce you to children you didn’t meet.
 I’ll leave out the parts I know you want to stay out.
 I’ll share your heart.
 I am proud to be Nanny after you.
 And yes, I will remember the g on the end of the ing.